 The cumulative setting for land use impacts is Sacramento County, including the cities of Elk Grove, Sacramento, Rancho Cordova, Folsom, Citrus Heights, and all existing, approved, proposed and reasonably foreseeable development projects within these jurisdictions.
-This includes the SEPA north of the SOIA Area, the Lent Ranch Marketplace, and other large regional projects, including the potential casino north of the SOIA Area and the proposed multi-sport park complex project.
+This includes the SEPA north of the SOIA Area, the Lent Ranch Marketplace, and other large regional projects, including the potential casino north of the SOIA Area; and the proposed multi-sport park complex project and additional future development anticipated in the East Study Area; and Bilby Ridge and additional future development anticipated in the West Study Area.
 Land use inconsistencies are not physical effects in and of themselves and combinations of policy inconsistencies would not rise to the level of a physical effect.
 There would be no cumulative impact related to land use.
 Cumulative effects of the physical changes related to the project are discussed in the other topics in this section.